 With the locals too intimidated to cross the fishermen, 200 out-of-work Cornish miners were drafted in to complete the project.
 Fires started, fines and arrests were made, and the developers even used traction engines armed with steam hoses to keep restless natives at bay!

-Despite a few set-backs, determination paid off and the job was finished with heady determination.
+Despite a few set-backs, the job was finished with heady determination.
 Jaws dropped at the sheer opulence of the new hotel.
 It was the height of luxury for its time, boasting lavishly decorated rooms, hot and cold running water, electric lights and snazzy service bells throughout.

 A stylish Ballroom was soon added to bring further glamour.
 The new maple dancefloor was supported by 2,500 coil springs; London orchestras were booked and the hotel hosted BBC broadcasts (a far cry from the Radio One Roadshows that would be hosted many years later).

 The Second World War interrupted a golden period for tourism, with the hotel serving as an RAF hospital.
 From time to time former patients and nursing staff still come to see if the hotel is still standing!
-On occasion there have also been reports of ghostly nurses being seen around the hotel (but these have yet to be substantiated).
+On occasion there have also been reports that ghostly nurses have been seen around the hotel (but these have yet to be substantiated).